hect0x7/UI-Plugin/README.md

 ## For User Who Wanna Try BCU-UI In Advance

-*   well, now BCU-UI can run successfully with features above, but its core version is 05112 and I also have some ideas to improve it. so, wait for it.
+*   Well, now BCU-UI can run successfully with features above, but its core version is 05112 and I also have some ideas to improve it. so, wait for it.